 The Crowded Hour by Clay Risen (The Tea House)

 The book is a detailed account of Theodore Roosevelt's Rough Riders and their experiences in the Cuban theater during the Spanish-American War.
 Full of interesting anecdotes and behind-the-scenes facts, it began to drag with the weight of all that information.
 The restaurant, once a top rated place, disappointed.
 The food was good, but the service and atmosphere were substandard.
 Our next book is Isabelle Allende, A Long Petal of the Sea.
+Others considerted were Horse by Geraldine Brooks, and This Tender Land by William Kent Krueger.

 May 30, 2024